 - Austin, Dallas, Fort Worth, and Houston, Texas

-Buying a TIP in Mexico
+Buying a Temporary Vehicle Import Permit in Mexico

-It is possible to get a TIP at these locations without breaking any rules because the Baja Peninsula and part of Sonora is a ‘free zone’ where a TIP is not required.
-You can drive to La Paz or Guaymas without a TIP.
+It is possible to get a TIP at these locations without breaking any rules because the Baja California Peninsula and part of Sonora are ‘free zones’ where a TIP is not required.
+You can drive to La Paz, Baja California Sur or Guaymas, Sonora without a TIP.
 When you take the ferry across the Sea of Cortez to the Mainland, you will require a TIP.
-When you drive south of Guaymas, you need a TIP.
+When you drive south of Guaymas, you need a temporary importation vehicle permit.
 Luckily, Mexico made the TIP available in La Paz for those who didn’t get one before crossing the border.
 Otherwise, you would need to drive all the way back.

-The Temporary Import Permit Application Process
+The Temporary Vehicle Importation Permit Application Process

 - Submit your documents- If you’re applying online, you’ll need to upload PDF copies of all of your documents.
 If you’re applying in person, you should bring the original and physical copies of all of your documents to submit with your application.

-- Pay the application fee- You will need to pay a 1057.57Peso application fee (around $50 depending on the exchange rate).
-If you’re buying your TIP in person, you can pay in cash in pesos or dollars or with a non-Mexican credit card.
-The credit card must be in the name of the person applying for the TIP.
+- Pay the application fee- You will need to pay a 1057.57 peso application fee (around $50 depending on the exchange rate).
+If you’re buying your TIP in person, you can pay in cash in pesos or dollars or with an international credit card.
+If you pay with a card, the card must be in the name of the person applying for the TIP.
 Only Visa and Mastercard are accepted.

-How the Temporary Import Permit Works
+How the Temporary Vehicle Importation Permit Works

 You’ll want to keep the following documents handy while driving in Mexico: